worldline/ProSA/prosa_book/src/ch03-05-service.md

 ### Single

 Even if your processor only sends messages, it must be registered to receive responses and errors for your requests using [`add_proc()`](https://docs.rs/prosa/latest/prosa/core/proc/struct.ProcParam.html#method.add_proc).
-After that, you are free to call any service.
+After that, you are free to call any services.

 ```rust,noplayground
 # #[proc]